Search String

 Even if a MobyGames page contains almost no info at all on a game (a stub), those discerning search algorithms rank it highly.
 Just like they do for wiki stubs.
 This ensures that, even if someone has published an informative game article -- one that is novel to the internet; one of a kind; never been written before -- it will not be read by those who would want to read it, if only they knew it existed.

-You see, in this arena of healthy competition, you should only read about games on Wikipedia and MobyGames; that is, when the lost souls get around to filling out those templates.
-In the meantime, F5 those stubs or watch an e-celeb derp around in the game on YouTube.
+You see, in this arena of healthy competition and good sportsmanship you should only read about games on Wikipedia and MobyGames; that is, when the lost souls get around to filling out those templates.
+In the meantime, F5 those stubs or watch an e-celeb corporate-plant derp around in the game on YouTube.
 The choice is yours.

 MobyGames often favors the console versions of games over the computer-game versions.
-It often gives the console version priority even when the console version came out years later as a port of an historically-significant computer game.
-If the name of the game changed for the console version, that irrelevant name occupies the Header and URL, not the original and famous name.
+It often gives the console version priority even when the console version came out years later as a port of a historically-significant computer game.
+If the name of the game changed for the console version, that utterly irrelevant name occupies the Header and URL, not the original and famous name that everyone knows.

-Note that Wikipedia links to MobyGames in thousands of its computer-game articles.
+Note that Wikipedia links to MobyGames in thousands of its computer-game articles and vice versa.
 Gee, I wonder who put those links there?
-Maybe no one, maybe they're just auto-generated by a template...
+Maybe no one, maybe they're just auto-generated by a template... because, you know, these sites work together to ensure that actual commentary gets buried under their combined super-sterilized spam.

 Fake Computer Game Commentary: Leeching